-Covid-19 latest guidance on access to the Chilterns countryside
+Covid-19 latest guidance on access to the Chilterns countryside and indoor hospitality & leisure

 - Where possible, check online to ensure that the car park you plan to use is open.

 - Plan your route in advance and try to visit less popular sites.
 To help, we have worked with the Chiltern Society to develop 23 social distance-friendly walks.

 - Travel safely, walking and cycling if you can.
 If you need to use public transport, you should follow the safer travel guidance.

 - Think of others by adhering to current social distancing guidance and be especially aware on narrow paths.